publisha/publisha.github.io/pages/create_speare_play_web_atom.md

 - check that the link functions correctly.

 ## Making the web site work
-You can look at the web pages in the web browser by right clicking over the file and selecting _Reveal in Finder_ and then double click the HTML file to open in your default browser.
-There is an extension for VS Code called _Open Browser Preview_ which can make this easier.
+You can look at the web pages in the web browser by right clicking over the file and selecting _Open in Browser_.
+This will only work if you installed the Atom package (see above).

 **When you are happy** with the look of these web pages then you can:
 - Upload these new versions of these files to your GitHub repository
-- You do this by using the VS Code.
+- You do this by using the Atom Git Tab (Packages > GitHub Toggle Git Tab).
 - click Stage All (top right)
 - write a message in the commit box (what did you change)
 - Click commit